 Do any specialist regulatory regimes apply to incentive plans?

 Companies in the financial services industry must be mindful of reproposed regulations issued under Dodd-Frank Wall Street Reform and Consumer Protection Act (“Dodd-Frank”) which would (i) prohibit incentive plans that regulators deem to encourage inappropriate risk-taking by certain large financial institutions by providing excessive compensation or that could lead to material financial loss, and (ii) require those financial institutions to disclose information concerning incentive compensation plans to regulators.

 Are there any exchange control restrictions that affect the operation of incentive plans?

 There are no exchange control issues in the US.
-That said, the maintenance of financial interests and/or financial accounts outside of the US to hold securities such as bank or brokerage accounts or (potentially) the use of offshore employee benefits trusts (“EBTs”) can give rise to annual reporting by individual plan participants.
-For example, depending upon specific facts and circumstances, a US employee may need to file a Report of Foreign Banks and Financial Accounts (FBAR), FinCEN Form 114, if the employee holds more than USD10,000 of a non-US company’s shares in an account, and/or a Statement of Specified Foreign Financial Assets, Form 8938 pursuant to the Foreign Account Tax Compliance Act, if the employee has interests in foreign assets exceeding USD50,000 on the last day of the tax year or USD75,000 at any time during the calendar year (thresholds amount are doubled for married individuals filing jointly).
+That said, the maintenance of financial interests and/or financial accounts outside of the US to hold securities for US persons such as bank or brokerage accounts or (potentially) the use of offshore employee benefits trusts (“EBTs”) can give rise to annual reporting by individual plan participants.
+For example, depending upon specific facts and circumstances, a US employee may need to file a Report of Foreign Banks and Financial Accounts (FBAR) FinCEN Form 114 if the employee holds more than USD10,000 of a non-US company’s shares in an account, and/or a Statement of Specified Foreign Financial Assets Form 8938 pursuant to the Foreign Account Tax Compliance Act if the employee has interests in foreign assets exceeding USD50,000 on the last day of the tax year or USD75,000 at any time during the calendar year (thresholds amount are doubled for married individuals filing jointly).
 A full analysis of this topic is beyond the scope of this Guide.